Cat CAREtaker

 Be 18 years or older

-Have a reliable form of transportation to attend all shifts that are scheduled
+Have a reliable form of transportation to attend all shifts that are scheduled (we’re unable to schedule shifts around personal transportation availability)

 How to Apply: